Checklist for Citations and References

 “Because many writers use reference management software,” ECE3 says, “there is rarely a need to go back to the source of each reference to verify the citation elements.
 However, if elements are missing or confusing, it is advisable to check the reference against the original (if available in print or online) or against a standard indexing database.”

-The “cite this” buttons on many journal cites can help, but they may contain errors because elements were not correctly tagged or entered in the right fields.
+The “cite this” buttons on many journal sites can help, but they may contain errors because elements were not correctly tagged, are incomplete, or weren’t entered in the right fields.
 Beware!

 Start training now